The Untimely Loss Of A Loved One

 When an individual is killed as a result of another individual’s negligence or wrongdoing it is called wrongful death.
 When a loved one is fatally injured, the effects on family and friends can be devastating.
-Through a wrongful death lawsuit, aggrieved family members have a legal right to seek compensation for their losses and suffering.
+With the assistance of a personal injury lawyer, aggrieved family members have a legal right to seek compensation for their losses and suffering through a wrongful death lawsuit.

 All 50 states have wrongful death statutes which allow aggrieved beneficiaries and dependents to seek compensation for the death of a loved one from the negligent party.
 Contact our office and speak to a wrongful death attorney to go over your legal options.

 For hundreds of years, wrongful death laws did not exist in our country.
 Under common law, any right to a personal injury claim was lost when the injured individual died.
 This often left dependents and beneficiaries with huge medical bills, a significant loss of income, and other financial losses, not to mention the deep emotional loss of a loved one.